2021 World Series: Game 6

+The much maligned Braves bullpen turned out to be the team's biggest strength during their World Series run.
+The bullpen was dominant throughout the postseason with the late-inning combination of Will Smith, Tyler Matzek, Luke Jackson, and A.J.
+Minter leading the way.
+Closer Will Smith struggled at times during the regular season having posted a 3.44 ERA, particularly with a 5.40 ERA during the dog days of a close NL East division race in August.
+Those struggles however disappeared for Smith in the postseason, as the veteran reliever worked 11 consecutive scoreless innings in October allowing only five hits, three walks, and eight strikeouts with six saves.
+For their success, the media nicknamed them ‘The Night Shift’, however, Luke Jackson later stated he was the one that came up with the name.

 With the World Series victory, Joc Pederson became a back-to-back World Series winner on two different teams, joining Jack Morris, Ryan Theriot, Jake Peavy and Ben Zobrist as the only players to have accomplished that feat.
 Pederson had become a fan-favorite throughout his three-month stay in Atlanta, particularly for his preference for wearing pearls.

 This was the Braves first time clinching a postseason series on the road since the 1999 National League Division, which coincidentally also came against Houston at the now-defunct Astrodome.
-This was the Braves fourth championship, winning one each in their previous two cities, Boston and Milwaukee, and two in Atlanta.
+This was the Braves fourth championship, winning one each in their previous two cities, Boston and Milwaukee, and now two in Atlanta.